Guess what? The best state to retire in is ... the one decided by you for you.

 Using one of these might look like an easy way to make a complex decision.
 But unfortunately it's not that easy.

-Clearly when looking at surveys on the “best” of anything everyone has a different way to select the “best”.
+Clearly when looking at surveys on the “best” of anything everyone has a different way of selecting the “best”.

 The result is their “best” number ... and an enticing headline?